November 21, 2022

 Now that you’ve gathered all that data, so to speak, it’s time to synthesize it into an outline.
 Those top pieces of content should have given you a pretty solid idea of what your piece should look like: how many sections and subsections you should have, what the proportions of those sections should be, which longtails to hit, and so on.

 It’s impossible to say what your structure should look like without knowing the exact keyword(s) you’re targeting.
-However, in my experience, the best SEO posts fall into one of the following categories:
+However, in my experience, the best SEO freelance writing posts fall into one of the following categories:

-Something else that helps my writer’s block is to work on a completely different aspect of the post for a while, like the visuals.
+Something else that helps my writer’s block is to work on a completely different aspect of the SEO freelance writing post for a while, like the visuals.
 I like to pick out and edit my own stock images to accompany my pieces, and sometimes create custom headers or infographics for them.
 Even if the client hasn’t asked you to create images, it’s still nice and creatively stimulating to experiment with your ideas visually.
 And you don’t even need Photoshop — I use Canva for templates and Skitch for arrows, captions, and other small bits of graphic design.
 Here are the best apps for writers and freelancers.

 Finally, you’ll need to do something that just about every writer dreads, no matter what they might claim: asking for and incorporating feedback.